Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/11-SwiftUI/README.md

 ## In Class Activity

-Using SwiftUI create the following layout for the Profile view in your subscription box app.
-(Do this in a new project)
+Using SwiftUI create the following layout for a Profile view.

 ![profile](assets/profile.png)

 <!-- > -->

-## Adding it to our existing project.
+## Adding it to an existing project.

+If you need to add the ViewController you created with SwiftUI, you can use it as a regular view in a project that mostly uses UIKit, using the class [UIHostingController](https://developer.apple.com/documentation/swiftui/uihostingcontroller).

-You will need to add the files from the profile into the subscription box project.
+You will need to add the SwiftUI file to the project.

-Then just use it as a regular view with the help of the class [UIHostingController](https://developer.apple.com/documentation/swiftui/uihostingcontroller).
+Then just use it as a regular view with the help of the class

 ```swift
 let swiftUIView = ContentView()